rainbowgum API 0.8.0

 Rainbow Gum io.jstach.rainbowgum.jdk module provides special integration and adapters for the builtin JDK logging facilities.
 The impetus for this is these logging facilities can be used early in the JDK boot processes well before logging has fully initialized.
 The default rainbow gum dependency has this integration as a transitive dependency.

-The integration will make sure that neither the System.Logger or java.util.logging initialize Rainbow Gum too early by queueing the events.
+The integration will make sure that neither the System.Logger or java.util.logging initialize Rainbow Gum too early by queueing the events if some other facade is detected like SLF4J.
 When a Rainbow Gum initializes and set as global the events will be replayed.
 If the events level are equal to System.Logger.Level.ERROR and a normal Rainbow Gum has not been bound the messages will be printed to System.err.
 The idea is something catastrophic has happened that will probably cause Rainbow Gum to never load and thus never replay the events and you will not be able to figure out what happened otherwise.

 SLF4J does provide an adapter/bridge for the System.Logger (org.slf4j:slf4j-jdk-platform-logging) but its use may cause Rainbow Gum to initialize too early.
 However that maybe desirable if: